 Commissioner Quesada: If I recall correctly -- which I may not -- that's really how it began.
 We were like, man, we've got to do something about this.
-And then we said, actually, with like three city managers ago or four city managers ago, the -- our original City Manager but our original City man, it really needs to be fixed-up, and that City Manager at the time -- you guys may recall this -
+And then we said, actually, with like three city managers ago or four city managers ago, the -- our original City Manager but our original City Manager that we dealt with when we first got elected.
+If you recall, we had a conversation of, man, it really needs to be fixed-up, and that City Manager at the time -- you guys may recall this -